Vision and Ortho-K Center

 Dry eye syndrome can occur at any age, but it’s more common as you get older.
-Curtis Frank, OD, an experienced optometrist, and the team at Vision and Ortho-K Center in Boston, Massachusetts, expertly assess your dry eye symptoms and prescribe effective treatments to give you relief from red, irritated eyes.
+Curtis Frank, OD, an experienced optometrist, and the team at Vision and Ortho-K Center in Boston, and Newton Upper Falls, Massachusetts, expertly assess your dry eye symptoms and prescribe effective treatments to give you relief from red, irritated eyes.
 Dr. Frank and the team take a holistic approach and use state-of-the-art diagnostic testing to determine the underlying causes of your dry eyes, so you get long-lasting respite from symptoms.
 Call to schedule an eye exam, or book an appointment online.

 When your tears don’t provide enough lubrication or they are poor quality, you experience a condition known as dry eyes or dry eye syndrome.
 Dry eyes feel irritated and may sting or burn.
 Symptoms may get worse after staring at a computer screen for a few hours or when you’re in an air-conditioned room.